johnnydldev/reactClientEnterpriseAPI/README.md

       <header className="App-header">
       </header>

-        //The CardBranch has the next properties: title, buttons (array) this use the map function
+        //The CardBranch has the next properties: labels (array), buttons (array) those use the map function
+        // to create a LabelItem according to parameters passed to labels property.
-        // to create a LinkButton according to parameters passed to property.
+        // to create a LinkButton according to parameters passed to buttons property.

         //If none parameters is passed, this use the default values.
+        <CardBranch

+        labels={
+          [
+            {
+              title: 'Branch Name',
+              text: 'Coca cola'
+            }
+          ]
+        }

-        <CardBranch title={'Card Example'} buttons={
+        buttons={
           [{
             enable: true,
             text: 'Edit',